-The next Beebe Symposium will be held on May 2013, 2014.
-Please check the event page for up to date information on this event.
+The 2014 Beebe Symposium was held on May 13, 2014.
+Please check the event page for information on this event.

 The 2011 Beebe Symposium explored the need to track radiation exposure from medical diagnostic procedures such as computed tomography, fluoroscopy, and nuclear medicine imaging exams.
 These procedures have proven clinical benefit, yet there are concerns regarding the potential health risks resulting from the associated radiation exposure and increase in utilization.
 Several stakeholders, including federal agencies, have realized that a more comprehensive strategy for radiation exposure data collection is needed.
 The symposium explored "why," "what," and "how" to track exposure from medical diagnostics and consider next steps.

 Click here to view more information on the 2011 symposium.